-JUST ANNOUNCED!
-DCRC is proud to present the FLIP IT!
+Have your heard?
+DCRC recently released the FLIP IT!
 Online Course, 2nd Edition.
-Click here to learn all about this newly improved course, now available at the lower price of $30.
+Click here to learn all about this newly improved course, now available at the lower price of $30 per person.

 Use the FLIP IT strategy to address challenging behaviors!